Today’s B2B: Go Mobile or Go Home

 With B2B buyers porting their iPhones and Galaxies-trained “always on, at my fingertips” sensibilities to the work place, B2B sales cycles are now increasingly “multi-dimensional.”

-These are the new rules of the B2B marketing game.
+These are the new rules of the B2B marketing and sales game.

 And we either learn to play by them hard and well…